Sustainable lands and waters

 One essential element underlies nearly all of these goals: nature.
-In fact, most of the goals cannot be met if we don’t have healthy, functioning ecosystems.
+In fact, most of the goals cannot be met if we don’t have healthy, functioning terrestrial, freshwater and marine ecosystems.
 And we are failing in our protection of nature: Businesses, governments and communities are not yet working together in the right ways and in the right places to sufficiently protect nature so that it can help deliver sustainable development for all.

 Recognizing that conservation works best when it takes into account the many uses and functions of an area of land or sea — and the people who rely on it — Conservation International has selected 16 places on the planet to deploy our Sustainable Landscapes and Seascapes approach.